How To Rank Higher On Google – The Ultimate Guide

 Applying schema-structured data markup to your HTML can help you achieve rich snippet listings and enhanced visibility.

-All content has schema types, from recipes to events, product data, reviews, and more.
+All content has schema types, including recipes, events, product data, reviews, and more.

 Optimise For Search Intent